Skip to content

 Step 4: Scrub the Fryer Tank

 Now that the fryer tank is cool, use a nylon brush to scrub it thoroughly.
-Pay special attention to the heating tubes and side walls to remove any crumbs or sediment that may have accumulated.
+Make sure to check the heating tubes and side walls.
+Remove any crumbs or dirt that may have built up.

 Step 5: Clean with a Damp Pad